SymfonyCasts/api-platform3/sfcasts/ep2-security/plain-password.md

 a string, and the PHPDoc is redundant.

 Next, scroll all the way to the top and find `password`. *Remove* this from our API entirely.
-And, instead, expose `plainPassword`... but use `SerializedName` so that it's called `password`.
+Instead, expose `plainPassword`... but use `SerializedName` so it's called `password`.

 So we're obviously not done yet... and if you run the tests: